The Roth Individual Retirement Account†

 |The traditional IRA may still provide an advantage over the Roth IRA to those who maximize its benefit.
 Here's how: You invest the tax savings from your IRA deduction in a traditional account each year and let that account grow along with your IRA.
 Assuming your tax rate drops in retirement, this could yield more of a tax-adjusted benefit than a Roth IRA.|

 There are no income limits associated with the conversion of a traditional IRA to a Roth IRA -- anyone can convert, provided they pay the tax bill.
-Since the investment earnings and capital gains in your regular IRA have not been taxed yet, the government will take its share at the time of the conversion.
+Since the investment earnings and capital gains in your regular IRA have not been taxed yet, any applicable taxes are due at the time of the conversion.
 The withdrawal from your traditional IRA will count as income, but will not trigger the 10% penalty usually imposed on early withdrawals.
 If you have nondeductible contributions in any traditional IRA, you should check with a competent tax advisor, IRS or Publication 590-B to determine what portion of converted funds will be taxable.

 - Roth IRA contributions are nondeductible, but qualified withdrawals are tax free.